tomas321/masters_thesis/docs/existing_solutions.md

 Tomas Bellus
 ```

-## [study](https://www.researchgate.net/publication/262277761_A_distributed_platform_of_high_interaction_honeypots_and_experimental_results): A distributed platform of high interaction honeypotsand experimental results
+## A distributed platform of high interaction honeypots and experimental results

-### concept

-- as a monitoring technique they patched the kernel's `tty` and `exec` module to intercept the keystrokes and system calls respectively
+A case [study](https://www.researchgate.net/publication/262277761_A_distributed_platform_of_high_interaction_honeypots_and_experimental_results) serving as a proof of concept in live Internet traffic observing malicious actors' trends and agenda.
+As a monitoring technique they patched the kernel's `tty` and `exec` modules to intercept the keystrokes and system calls respectively.
+The architecture is 4 machines anywhere in the world working as relays to the authors' local setup of VM honeypots.
+The traffic incoming to the public interface of the relay is routed to a GRE tunnel connected to the local VM.

-- in a SSH scenario they created a new syscall and modified the ssh server to use it
+In a SSH scenario the created a new syscall and modified the SSH server to use it in order to intercept the login credentials.
+Logged data is periodically copied from the VM disk to the host disk (such extractions should be undetected by the malicious actors).
+All login data is stored to the database of this structure:
-    - intercepting the login-password pair for the SSH server

-- logged data is periodically copied from the VM disk to the host disk at given time of the day
-    - the authors suggest it's a hard to identify by the attacker

-- after that the data is stored in a database with a given structure
 - data from each ssh login attempt
 - data from each successful ssh connection - tty buffer content and tty name
 - data of programs executed  with parameters and the terminal in which it ran
 - session data grouping ssh connections

-**architecture**
-- 4 machines anywhere in the world working as relays to the authors' local setup of VM honyepots
-    - the VMs ensure an isolated environment with one level of virualization

-- the traffic incomming to the public interface of the relay, is routed to a GRE tunnel to the local VM

-**experiment**
+### Experiment

 - in the period of 30 days, they monitored what are the most common log-password pairs when no accounts are created
     - they found that for most attempts the login and password were the same